Is it possible to take a cat camping?

 Camping isn’t for everyone’s cat.

 Cats have different personalities, just like people.
-Each cat has their own way of reacting to camping.
+Each cat has their way of reacting to camping.
 Some cats will never get acclimated to camping or leashed, no matter how hard you try.

 A cat’s preparation for travel or camping might take an extended period, even months.
 Remember that you know your pet better than anybody, so don’t put them in situations they’re not ready for.